ovezovm/blog/content/en/publication/conference-paper/index.md

 publication_types: ['Scientific research']

 # Publication name and optional abbreviated publication name.
-publication: In all world publications
+publication: Magazine
-publication_short: On The First Channel
+publication_short:

-abstract: A small study that has never been conducted.
+abstract: A study on the different way programmers think depending on the programming language they choose.

 # Summary.
 An optional shortened abstract.
-summary: A small study that has never been conducted.
+summary: A short excerpt.

 tags:
-  - HORSES
+  - Large Language Models

 # Display this page in the Featured widget?
 featured: true